 - Alumni Scholarship (for all students, up to the value of \$500 per semester) Applicants are required to be a dependent child of a Calvary alumnus.
-"Alumnus" does not necessarily mean "graduate" of CBC.
+"Alumnus" does not necessarily mean "graduate" of Calvary.
 The student must maintain at least a 3.0 CGPA. - Berean Fellowship Scholarship (for all students, up to \$500 per semester) The student must be a member of any Berean Fellowship Church and enrolled in a minimum of 12 hours in the college.
 The student must provide a pastoral reference stating that they are a member in good standing of the Berean Fellowship Church.
 The student must maintain a 3.0 CGPA.
-The student must reapply annually including submission of a pastoral reference letter, which can be from the Pastor or other duly authorized church official, i.e. Elder. - Christian Workers Scholarship (for all students, up to \$1000 per semester) Applicants are required to be dependent children as determined by the FAFSA.
-The Christian worker is to be the primary wage earner of the family who serves in full-time Christian work. - Christian Workers Scholarship for Independent Students (for all independent students, up to \$1000 per semester) Applicants are required to be full-time Christian workers and an independent student as determined by the student's FAFSA. - Family Scholarship (for all students, up to \$200 per semester per student) Two or more immediate family members also enrolled as full-time students.
-Each family member must apply. - IFCA Scholarship (for all students, up to \$500 per semester) The student must be a member of any IFCA affiliated Church and enrolled in a minimum of 12 hours in the college.
+The student must reapply annually including submission of a pastoral reference letter, which can be from the Pastor or other duly authorized church official, i.e. Elder. - Christian Workers Tuition Pricing (Independent and Dependent Students) In the spirit of Acts 2:44-45 and Ephesians 4:12-16, Calvary is excited to offer a substantial tuition discount to full-time Christian ministry workers and their dependents.
+The tuition rate for eligible students is only \$250 per credit hour for on campus courses.
+This is a 32 to 38 percent discount off the normal tuition rate.
+All other program fees apply and are not discounted.
+Speak with your Admissions representative or the Financial Aid Office to receive this discounted rate. - Family Scholarship (for all students, up to \$200 per semester per student) Two or more immediate family members also enrolled as full-time students.
+Each family member must apply. - Homeschool Graduate Scholarship (all College students, up to \$1,000 per semester) This is available to any degree-seeking student who is a homeschool graduate and enrolled full-time (12 credit hours per semester).
+The student must maintain a 2.0 cumulative GPA and complete at least 67% of the courses they attempt.
+The student must reapply annually. - IFCA Scholarship (for all students, up to \$500 per semester) The student must be a member of any IFCA affiliated Church and enrolled in a minimum of 12 hours in the college.
 The student must provide a pastoral reference stating that they are a member in good standing of an IFCA Church.
 The student must maintain a 3.0 CGPA.
-The student must reapply annually, including submission of a pastoral reference letter, which can be from the Pastor or other duly authorized church official, i.e., Elder.
+The student must reapply annually, including submission of a pastoral reference letter, which can be from the Pastor or other duly authorized church official, i.e., Elder. - Law Enforcement Scholarship (for all students; valued at 25% of regular priced billed tuition)-The Law Enforcement scholarship is available to any degree-seeking student.
+The student must be currently employed as a sworn law enforcement officer, and submit sufficient documentation as evidence of being a duly sworn law enforcement officer.
+The student must also maintain at least a 2.0 cumulative GPA and complete 67% of the classes attempted.
+The student must reapply annually and submit evidence that they are a sworn law enforcement officer.